Andrew Johnson: Move to Tennessee

-Johnson's slaves
+Slaves

 In 1843, Johnson purchased his first slave, Dolly, who was 14 years old at the time.
 Dolly had three children—Liz, Florence and William.
 Soon after his purchase of Dolly, he purchased Dolly's half-brother Sam.
 Sam Johnson and his wife Margaret had nine children.
 Sam became a commissioner of the Freedmen's Bureau and was known for being a proud man who negotiated the nature of his work with the Johnson family.
-Notably, he received some monetary compensation for his labors and negotiated with Andrew Johnson to receive a tract of land which Andrew Johnson gave him for free in 1867.
+Notably, he received some monetary compensation for his labors and negotiated with Andrew Johnson to receive a tract of land which Johnson gave him for free in 1867.

-In 1857, Andrew Johnson purchased Henry, who was 13 at the time and would later accompany the Johnson family to the White House.
+In 1857, Johnson purchased Henry, who was 13 at the time and would later accompany the Johnson family to the White House.
 Ultimately, Johnson owned at least ten slaves.

 Andrew Johnson freed his slaves on August 8, 1863; they remained with him as paid servants.
 A year later, Johnson, as military governor of Tennessee, proclaimed the freedom of Tennessee's slaves.
 Sam and Margaret, Johnson's former slaves, lived in his tailor shop while he was president, without rent.
 As a sign of appreciation for proclaiming freedom, Andrew Johnson was given a watch by newly emancipated people in Tennessee inscribed with "for his Untiring Energy in the Cause of Freedom".

 Political rise

 Tennessee politician

-Johnson helped organize a mechanics' (working men's) ticket in the 1829 Greeneville municipal election.
+Johnson helped organize a Mechanics' (Working Men's) ticket in the 1829 Greeneville municipal election.
 He was elected town alderman, along with his friends Blackston McDannel and Mordecai Lincoln.
-Following the 1831 Nat Turner slave rebellion, a state convention was called to pass a new constitution, including provisions to disenfranchise free people of color.
+Following Nat Turner's Rebellion in 1831, a state convention was called to pass a new constitution, including provisions to disenfranchise free people of color.
 The convention also wanted to reform real estate tax rates, and provide ways of funding improvements to Tennessee's infrastructure.
 The constitution was submitted for a public vote, and Johnson spoke widely for its adoption; the successful campaign provided him with statewide exposure.
 On January 4, 1834, his fellow aldermen elected him mayor of Greeneville.

-In 1835, Johnson made a bid for election to the "floater" seat which Greene County shared with neighboring Washington County in the Tennessee House of Representatives.
-According to his biographer, Hans L. Trefousse, Johnson "demolished" the opposition in debate and won the election with almost a two to one margin.
+In 1835, Johnson made a bid for election to the "floater" (open) seat which Greene County shared with neighboring Washington County in the Tennessee House of Representatives.
+According to his biographer Hans L. Trefousse, Johnson "demolished" the opposition in debate and won the election with a near-two-to-one margin.
 During his Greeneville days, Johnson joined the Tennessee Militia as a member of the 90th Regiment.
 He attained the rank of colonel, though while an enrolled member, Johnson was fined for an unknown offense.
 Afterwards, he was often addressed or referred to by his rank.